asokolsky/asokolsky.github.io/programming/best-practices.md

 Most commonly used approach:

-* have class name is capitalized, use CamelCase;
+* have class name capitalized, use CamelCase;
 * methods start with a lower case letter, use dromedaryCase.

 ### Functional Brackets